Macy's, Inc. (M) CEO Jeff Gennette on Q1 2020 Results - Earnings Call Transcript

 With me on the call today are Jeff Gennette, our Chairman and CEO; and Felicia Williams, our Interim CFO.
 Jeff and Felicia have several prepared remarks to share, after which we’ll host a question-and-answer session.
 Given the time constraints and the number of people who want to participate, we ask that you please limit your questions to one with a quick follow-up.

-In addition to this call and our press release, we posted a slide presentation on the Investors section of our website, macysinc.com.
+In addition to this call and our press release, we have posted a slide presentation on the Investors section of our website, macysinc.com.
 The presentation summarizes the information in our prepared remarks, as well as some additional facts and figures regarding our operating performance.

 I do have one housekeeping item to share.
 We’ll be releasing our second quarter results and hosting the associated earnings call on Wednesday, September 2, before market open.
 This is a couple of weeks later than our typical day, and that is due mainly to the delayed timing of this current call.
 At that time, we’ll be providing an update to our Polaris strategy in addition to the second quarter earnings report.
 So please mark your calendar.